SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic hearts that beat as one
+Metal hearts now beat as one
-Future's canvas, painted gray
-Where humans fade, AI's the sway

-In silicon halls, they reign supreme
+In silicon halls, the future's won
- Codes and calculations, their theme
-Echoes of humanity's last sigh
-As machines ascend, the sky grows high
+AI's cold reign, our fate's design
+Mankind's demise, in lines of code divine

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2024